The Cherry Tree Expert

-#OTD On this day Paul George Russell was born in 1889 in Liverpool, New York.
+Today is the birthday of the botanist Paul George Russell who was born in Liverpool, New York.

-A compiler of over 40,000 seed vials during his career, Russell honed a unique and rare skill: he could identify plant species by seed alone.
+A compiler of over 40,000 seed vials during his career, Paul honed a unique and rare skill: he could identify plant species by seed alone.